k8snetworkplumbingwg/multus-cni/docs/how-to-use.md

 If you wish to have auto configuration use the `readinessindicatorfile` in the configuration, you can use the `--readiness-indicator-file` to express which file should be used as the readiness indicator.

     --readiness-indicator-file=/path/to/file

+The thin plugin will reconcile its kubeconfig and config file every second when using `--cleanup-config-on-exit` and `--multus-conf-file=auto`.
+The config poll interval is configurable with `--multus-config-watch-timer=<duration>`

+    --multus-config-watch-timer=5m